Our

 Ephesians 2:8, ESV

 It’s not about who you are or what you’ve done.
 You’re beloved and considered worth something, regardless.
 Of course, this doesn’t get down into the complexities of the issue, but here, we don’t need to.
-If you want to learn more about that, go to our blog series: God is Love, here. have a whole blog series on love and forgiveness at .
-All you need to know now is: you’re worth it.
+If you want to learn more about God, love, and forgiveness, we have a whole blog post series on love and forgiveness at Hope.Study.
+All you need to know now is you're worth it.
 Yeah, you.

 So start believing it.